josh-hs-ko/Thesis/README.md

 #### Thesis.Prelude.Category.Span
 Definition of span categories.
 Products and product preservation are also defined here.

+#### Thesis.Prelude.Category.WCat
+"Weak" category of categories, in which morphisms (i.e., functors) are considered equal if they are naturally isomorphic.
+An equivalence of categories is an isomorphism in this weak category of categories.

 #### Thesis.Prelude.Equality
 This module defines the J rule for propositional equality, a generalised K rule for heterogeneous equality,